dpfens/World-Bank-Python/README.md

 - by_lending_type(lending_type]
     - Returns [Countries](#country) that all have a given [LendingType](#lendingtype)

-See the [WorldBank Country API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898590-api-country-queries) for more details
+See the [World Bank Country API](https://datahelpdesk.worldbank.org/knowledgebase/articles/898590-api-country-queries) for more details

 ### CountryIndicator
 A measure of an [Indicator](#indicator) for a given country for a given year